nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Edit Command

-Type `edit 2 ‚ÄúSurprise Anniversary date with darling‚Äù`
+Type `edit 2 ìSurprise Anniversary date with darlingî`
 > * Output console will display `Edited task: Surprise Anniversary date with darling  |  Date and Time: on 15 Nov 2016  |  Tags: ` <br>
 > * Task with index 2 edited with new description <br>
 > * Task view jumps to the task that has been edited

 <br>
 <br>